Global Regulatory Affairs Associate

 PRA Health Sciences are an award winning CRO.

 We are proud to have won Pharma Times ‘Clinical Research Company of the Year’ in 2017 for the fourth consecutive year.
-In December 2020 we were awarded ‘Best Company Culture’, ‘Best Company for Women’ and ‘Best Company for Diversity’.
+In December 2020 PRA was awarded ‘Best Company Culture’, ‘Best Company for Women’ and ‘Best Company for Diversity’.
 We aren’t winning these awards by chance; PRA is being recognised industry-wide for our dedication to the future of clinical development.
 Most importantly for you, at PRA we recognise that our success is down to our people.